zhurui0509/cv/_pages/about.md

 <span style="color:red">News</span>
 ======
 * [October 16, 2022] The [1st ACM SIGSPATIAL Workshop on Geospatial Knowledge Graphs (GeoKG 2022)](https://geokg-sigspatial.github.io/geokg2022/) will be held on Nov.
 1st at Seattle.
 This year, we have a very exciting program incluing four accepted papers and one Keynote talk by [Prof. Craig A. Knoblock](https://viterbi.usc.edu/directory/faculty/Knoblock/Craig).
+* [October 16, 2022] A joint [White Paper on Locational Information and the Public Interest](https://www.aag.org/wp-content/uploads/1900/09/2022-White-Paper-on-Locational-Information-and-the-Public-Interest.pdf) is now released.
+It is part of the [GeoEthics Program](https://www.aag.org/program/locational-information-and-the-public-interest/) organized by [AAG](https://www.aag.org/).
-* [October 16, 2022] Our demo paper: ["Knowledge Explorer: Exploring the 12-Billion-Statement KnowWhereGraph Using Faceted Search"](https://arxiv.org/abs/2209.15458) will be presented at the [30th ACM SIGSPATIAL 2022](https://sigspatial2022.sigspatial.org/).
+* [October 16, 2022] Our demo paper: "Knowledge Explorer: Exploring the 12-Billion-Statement KnowWhereGraph Using Faceted Search" will be presented at the [30th ACM SIGSPATIAL 2022](https://sigspatial2022.sigspatial.org/).
 * [October 16, 2022] Our paper: ["Towards General-Purpose Representation Learning of Polygonal Geometries"](https://arxiv.org/abs/2209.15458) is accepted at the Journal of GeoInformatica.
 * [September 5, 2022] Our paper: ["HyperQuaternionE: A hyperbolic embedding model for qualitative spatial and temporal reasoning"](https://trebuchet.public.springernature.app/get_content/9132402a-dde0-44c5-ab56-5f5f04978150) is now published in the Journal of GeoInformatica.
 * [September 5, 2022] Our paper: ["Automatically rediscover conceptual neighborhood